Wood Dale School District 7 Dual Language Program

 - Provide the opportunity for students, whose first language is not Spanish, to become bilingual

-- Engage in a rigorous curriculum align to state standards
+- Engage in a rigorous curriculum aligned to state standards

 - Cultivate a lifelong love for language learning and an appreciation for cultural diversity